Azure-Samples/batch-python-ffmpeg-tutorial/README.md

 A Python application that uses Batch to process media files in parallel with the [ffmpeg](http://ffmpeg.org/) open-source tool.

-For details and explanation, see the accompanying article [Process media files in parallel with Azure Batch using the Python API](https://docs.microsoft.com/azure/batch/tutorial-parallel-python).

 ## Prerequisites

 - Azure Batch account and linked general-purpose Azure Storage account